knkrn5/Programming-Concepts/jsANDts/tslang/typeVSinterface.md

 // Works fine - result is a type type PublicUser = Omit<User, "password">;
 type UserPreview = Pick<User, "id" | "name">;
+// The interface keyword doesn't support direct assignment like that, so instead we can do like this interface PublicUser extends Omit<User, "password"> {} // This works, but it's more verbose

 // You can also do this with types type Admin = {